cltempleton1127/ELK-Stack-Project/README.md

 The configuration details of each machine may be found below.

-The configuration details of each machine may be found below.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|
 | Jump Box | Gateway  | 10.0.0.4   | Linux            |